open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ![Markdown Cheat Sheet](images/vi-markdown-syntax.png)

 For more reference or tutorial about Markdown, jump to [Useful Links](#Useful_Links).
-If you have not used Markdown before, you are recommended to go through one of the tutorials.
+If you have not used Markdown before, you are recommended to go through one of the tutorials/guides.

 ## Start here